2015–2016 United Kingdom renegotiation of European Union membership: Child benefit

 The deal would have made no changes to the principle that child benefit should be paid to citizens no matter where their children reside.
 However following the deal governments would have been able to adjust the payment they make to reflect the standard of living in the country the child lives and the amount of child benefit that would normally be paid in that country.

-Although many people have questioned the idea of paying child benefit for children living in other countries, it is a logical consequence of the EU's principal of non-discrimination – as migrants are more likely to have children in another country and would therefore be discriminated against by restricting those benefits.
+Although many people have questioned the idea of paying child benefit for children living in other countries, it is a logical consequence of the EU's principle of non-discrimination – as migrants are more likely to have children in another country and would therefore be discriminated against by restricting those benefits.
 If the changes to law had been passed to reflect this agreed change it would have been up to the Court of Justice to clarify if it is legal or there are any unintended consequences if it was subsequently challenged.

 "Ever closer union"

-In the EU deal there was a statement specifically exempting the UK from "ever closer union".
+In the EU deal, there was a statement specifically exempting the UK from "ever closer union".
 The precise phrasing of the aspiration, which was in the preamble of the EU's founding treaty and every treaty since is "ever closer union of the peoples [of Europe]".
 The phrase has symbolic political status but it has little or no legal effect in any of the treaties and thus UK's exemption from it is equally symbolic.
 The deal explicitly said that the presence of the "ever closer union" phrase in the treaties does not of itself grant the EU any specific competences or powers.